 Devi Lockwood has traveled the world by bike and boat to collect — and share — stories about water and climate.
-One of her next stops is Lynchburg College.
+One of her next stops is University of Lynchburg.

 Lockwood will present a Gender Studies Lecture at 7 p.m.
 March 22 in the Memorial Ballroom, Hall Campus Center.